bitrix24/b24restdocs/api-reference/chat-bots/send-command.md

 {% note info %}

 This function is used as an example.
-You can use your own function based on the [interaction protocol](../how-to-call-rest-api/general-principles.md), or the javascript method [BX24.callMethod](../bx24-js-sdk/how-to-call-rest-methods/bx24-call-method.md), the tiny and simple [CRest SDK](../crest-php-sdk/index.md) or industry standard [B24PhpSDK](https://github.com/bitrix24/b24phpsdk).
+You can use your own function based on the [interaction protocol](../how-to-call-rest-api/general-principles.md), or the JavaScript method [BX24.callMethod](../bx24-js-sdk/how-to-call-rest-methods/bx24-call-method.md), or the partner-developed [bitrix24-php-sdk](https://github.com/mesilov/bitrix24-php-sdk).

 {% endnote %}